SemlerPDX/AVCS/README.md

 # Getting Started

 The AVCS CORE Profile for VoiceAttack can work as a standalone profile, but is required by any AVCS4 profile I release including AVCS4 BMS Radios and AVCS4 Ready or Not profiles.
 AVCS CORE will operate in any version of VoiceAttack (at least v1.16 or higher), **including VoiceAttack V2**.
-Check the 'extras' folder in the extracted download package for an optional template profile you can modify for yourself to use a "AVCS CORE" powered profile all of your own.
+Check the 'extras' folder in the extracted download package for an optional template profile you can modify for yourself to use an "AVCS CORE" powered profile all of your own.
 This is the profile which I modify for personal day-to-day use in Windows when not playing games.
 The included readme file alongside it provides details and instructions for using this optional template profile.
 <br /><br />
-First, download the "AVCS CORE (2.0).zip" package from the link below - never download this file from anywhere else, or from others, as it should exactly match the checksum below for safety, security, and peace of mind.
-Extract the contents of this `.zip` package somewhere, and open the folder "AVCS CORE (2.0)" - inside you will find the "AVCS CORE (v2.0) Profile (IMPORT THIS).vax" profile package.
+First, download the `AVCS CORE (2.0).zip` package from the link below - never download this file from anywhere else, or from others, as it should exactly match the checksum below for safety, security, and peace of mind.
+Extract the contents of this `.zip` package somewhere, and open the folder "AVCS CORE (2.0)" - inside you will find the `AVCS CORE (v2.0) Profile (IMPORT THIS).vax` profile package.
 As the name suggests, you import this into VoiceAttack.<br /><br />
+#### *AVCS CORE v2.0 (and higher) will never require VoiceAttack to run "As Administrator"
 <br /><br />
 *(the sample image below is from private .vax beta build and may not match checksum below it which is always accurate)*
 <br />